Naayak: Casting

 Kajal Aggarwal was considered for one of the two female leads in the film in early October 2011, later signing on to the film, which marked her second collaboration with Ram Charan after Magadheera (2009).
 Ram Charan confirmed that he would be seen in a dual role in the film.
 Hansika Motwani was rumoured as the second female lead, however this was denied by Danayya, who added that she was never considered for that role, and Kajal was the only actress who had been signed up until that point.
 In late February 2012, Amala Paul was selected as the second female lead, which she confirmed to Sify saying "Mynaa meets Magadheera".

 It was reported that Shruti Haasan would perform an item number in the film, which she later denied.
-Chiranjeevi and N. T. Rama Rao Jr. were rumoured to make cameo appearance in the film.
+Chiranjeevi and N. T. Rama Rao Jr. were rumoured to make cameo appearances in the film.
 Charmee Kaur confirmed in late December 2012 that she would perform an item number along with Ram Charan.
 Posani Krishna Murali and Jaya Prakash Reddy were seen in comic roles.